juntao/arenztopia/content/news/Issue 35.md

-## Feature:
+## Feature: Akio Benjiro
-By Lorenzo Avila
+By Lorenzo Avila and Tony Yuan

-Today we interviewed, Akio Benjiro, an Arenztopian,
+Today we interviewed Akio Benjiro, an Arenztopian

 ## Story
 By Sam-Louis Alrocaet